codedthinking/bead.zip/docs/getting-started.md

 ## Your First Bead

-Let's create a simple data analysis workflow to understand the core concepts.
+Let's create a simple data analysis workflow to understand how Bead works.

 ### 1. Create a New Bead